-The successful applicants are expected to drive modelling activities and take responsibility for the relevant model developments and simulations.
-This work will be undertaken in close collaboration with other project partners in France and Europe.
+The successful applicant is expected to drive the modelling activity of these campaigns and take responsibility for the relevant model developments and runs.
+This work will be undertaken in close collaboration with other project partners in France (LGGE, Grenoble; ISTEP, Paris) and in UK (BAS, Cambridge).
 The results are expected to be presented at national and international meetings as well as published in the peer-reviewed literature.

 Applicants should have a PhD in atmospheric science and ideally a strong numerical modelling background.
 Demonstrated skill/proficiency in, at least, two of the following areas is required: running complex model codes, advanced knowledge of numerical modelling and statistics, skills in scientific programming (e.g., Fortran) and graphical/mathematical packages such as IDL and/or Matlab.
-Experience in operating the LMD model is also desirable.
+Experience in operating chemistry-transport models model is also desirable.

-Interested applicants should send by e-mail a letter of interest, a CV, and the names of three contactable referees to Slimane Bekki and Marion Marchand (email@example.com, firstname.lastname@example.org; ttp://www.latmos.ipsl.fr/).
+Interested applicants should send by e-mail a letter of interest, a CV, and the names of three contactable referees to Slimane Bekki (firstname.lastname@example.org) and Joel Savarino (email@example.com).
 Please direct informal enquiries to the same contacts.

 Go to: Periods · List Information · Index by: Date (or Reverse Date), Thread, Subject or Author.